kimriegel/RayTrace/readme.txt

-Have Parameterfile_methods, Building Geometry, Functions_Testing, ReceiverPointMethods in the same folder as Current RayTrace version
-Include input file (inputNASABOOM1) open folder from terminal (or vscode)
+Have Parameterfile, BuildingGeometry, Functions, and ReceiverPointSource in the same folder as RayTrace version Include input file (inputNASABOOM1) open folder from terminal (or vscode)